 Trauma to the face or head from falling items, heavy machinery accidents, and slip and fall accidents are all major causes of workplace head injuries, which include damage to the eyes, face, and skull.
 Head injuries are among the most serious and life-threatening occupational injuries because of their closeness to the brain.

-Immediately after reporting your accident to your employer, we recommend hiring an attorney for your TBI workers compensation case.
-While filing for benefits, an attorney will help you understand what injuries qualify for benefits, how to file a workers comp claim, and the amount of compensation you might receive.
+Immediately after reporting your accident to your employer, we recommend hiring a brain injury lawyer for your TBI Workers’ Compensation claim.
+While filing for benefits, an attorney will help you understand what injuries qualify for benefits, how to file a Workers’ Comp claim, and the amount of compensation you might receive.
 Work injury lawyers provide you with the necessary information and assistance needed to help your case proceed smoothly.

 Experienced Houston Brain Injury Attorneys

 Dealing with the aftermath of a TBI is an emotional experience.
 These injuries often affect one’s ability to monitor their own emotions.
-They also impact people’s ability to return to work, and sometimes affect their personal relationships.
+They also impact people’s ability to return to work and sometimes affect their personal relationships.
 Luckily, the traumatic brain injury attorneys at Reich & Binstock are here to help.
 We dedicate our legal practice to fighting on behalf of our clients and advocating for their future in the courtroom.
-If you need an attorney for your TBI case, look no further.
+If you need an attorney for your traumatic brain injury, look no further.
 To schedule your free consultation, please call our Houston office at 713-622-7271 today.

 There is a never a fee unless we recover on your behalf.